odan/slim4-skeleton/docs/middleware.md

 # Middleware

-In a Slim (PSR-7 / PSR-15) application you can add a middleware handlers to all routes, to a specific route or to a group of routes.
+In a Slim (PSR-7 / PSR-15) application you can add middleware handlers to all routes, to a specific route or to a group of routes.

 More details: [Slim 4 Routing](https://www.slimframework.com/docs/v4/objects/routing.html)

 ## Global middleware

 Some middleware handlers are already registered to ensure that the exception handling and some security checks are enabled by default.

 More details: [config/middleware.php](https://github.com/odan/slim4-skeleton/blob/master/config/middleware.php)